 4. The Council may appoint a Treasurer, if need be.

 5. Every member of the Council shall be entitled to appoint any other person, whether a member of the Council or otherwise, to be his alternate for the purpose of attending and voting at any meeting of the Presidential Council he is unable to attend.

 Article 9 - The Executive Committee

-1. The Executive Committee comprises the President, the four Vice-Presidents, the Immediate Past President and the Secretary General.
+1. The Executive Committee comprises the President, the five Vice-Presidents, the Immediate Past President and the Secretary General.
 Further members may be appointed by the Presidential Council from its own membership.